marcomusy/vedo/README.md

 # vtkPlotter
 A python helper class to easily draw VTK tridimensional objects.

-Based on VTK version 5.8.0: https://www.vtk.org and *numpy*
+Based on VTK (testes on version 5.8 and 6.1): https://www.vtk.org and *numpy*

 To install VTK in Ubuntu:
 >*sudo apt-get install python-vtk*